To improve your sleep, the first thing you need to do is to get a baseline of where it is at.

 The measuring equipment used in a PSG is the most accurate way of recording sleep.
 It is the most reliable way to pick up and diagnose sleep disorders such as Obstructive Sleep Apnea, Restless Legs Syndrome, Periodic Limb Movement Disorder, and many parasomnias.
 Similar equipment would also be used the following day during a Multiple Sleep Latency Test, which makes it easier to diagnose Narcolepsy and Hypersomnia.

-Fortunately there are other options.
+Fortunately, there are other options.

 There are now home PSG kits that can typically be hired at a cost from a sleep physician for a night.
-The benefit is that you get to sleep in your own bed, which may feel more normal, and there aren’t any interruptions during the night if any wires fall off.
-The negative is that you still have to wear all of the wires, which does limit position and comfort, and if something does go wrong or wires fall off then you won’t get as much or all of the required data.
+The benefit is that you get to sleep in your own bed, which may feel more usual, and there aren’t any interruptions during the night if any wires fall off.
+The negative is that you still have to wear all of the wires, which does limit position and comfort, and if something does go wrong or cables fall off then you won’t get as much or all of the required data.